OfferZen-Community/developer-mentoring/docs/essential-mentoring-resources/six-common-challenges-of-mentoring.md

 4. The form meetups will take (formal/informal, in-person/online) and
 5. Contingency plans in the event that either party can’t make a session.

 When it comes to the nitty gritty of mentorship itself, each person needs to understand what they’re contributing to individual sessions, and how they’ll be involved in logistics and relationship management.
 For example, who will be driving the mentorship forward?
-Over at Project Thrive, we maintain that a mentee-led mentoring relationship—where the mentee is empowered to drive their development forward—is the key to success.
+Over at Project Thrive, we maintained that a mentee-led mentoring relationship—where the mentee is empowered to drive their development forward—is the key to success.

 That means a mentee is responsible for: